ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   * Custom domain:

     A URL that is registered with a custom domain might look like: `http://mydomain.net/myapp2path/appid_callback`.
 If the apps that you want to expose are within the same cluster but in different namespaces, you can use a wildcard to specify all of the apps in the cluster at once.
-This can be helpful during development, but you should excerise caution if you use wildcards in production.
+This can be helpful during development, but you should exercise caution if you use wildcards in production.
 For example: `https://custom_domain.net/*`

   * Ingress subdomain: